the best toxin-free cosmetics: a listicle

 - Weleda rose deodorant works for me.
 Smelling fresh while being a trainer can be tricky, especially when looking for an organic chemical free alternative for deodorant.
 They have a few guy-friendly scents as well – Aaron uses the sage or citrus and loves it.

 - Aclara coconut oil doubles as a food and moisturiser in our household.
 It is hands down the best coconut oil on the market.
 A little rule we try to live by at Origin of Energy is if you wouldn’t put it in your mouth to eat, then why put it on your body?
-Our skin is our largest oil and everything we put on it pretty much goes directly into our blood stream.
-Not everything in my beauty bag falls into edible category, but at least my moisturiser does.
+Our skin is our largest organ and everything we put on it pretty much goes directly into our blood stream.
+Not everything in my beauty bag falls into the edible category, but at least my moisturiser does.

 Anthia Koullouros is a naturopath, herbalist, homeopath, and an organic health, food & lifestyle educator.
 Her safe cosmetics are: